-In addition, because Telstra Holdings will own more than % of the voting rights in our company, Telstra Holdings will have decisive influence in determining the outcome of any corporate transaction or other matter submitted to the shareholders for approval, including mergers, consolidations and the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
+In addition, because Telstra Holdings will own more than % of the voting rights in our company, Telstra Holdings will have decisive influence in determining the outcome of any corporate transaction or other matter submitted to the shareholders for approval, including mergers, consolidations and the sale of all or substantially all of our assets, election of directors or and other significant corporate actions.
 Without the consent of Telstra Holdings, we may be prevented from entering into transactions that could be beneficial to us.
 The interests of Telstra Holdings and our other large shareholders may differ from the interests of our other shareholders.

+Our independent registered public accounting firm has identified a material weakness in our internal control over financial reporting.
 If we fail to maintain an effective system of internal control over financial reporting, our ability to accurately and timely report our financial results or prevent fraud may be adversely affected, and investor confidence and the market price of our ADSs may be adversely impacted.